anjgoswami/mammal_jaws/README.md

 phy.Rdata: Phylogeny for the entire dataset (can be open in R and Rstudio, see notes in Supplementary Information)

 phy_extant.Rdata: Phylogeny for the extant dataset (can be open in R and Rstudio)

+3D meshes are available on Phenome10K (http://phenome10k.org/), with some scans additional available on MorphoSource, DigiMorph and Sketchfab.